Deep-tomography: iterative velocity model building with deep learning: Results

 \subsection{Results for the Marmousi model}

 In order to evaluate the generalization of Deep-Tomography, we performed a series of tests over Marmousi data-set \cite[]{marm}.
 Marmousi is a complex structural model and is a widely used benchmark to evaluate imaging and velocity model building techniques.
-Fig.~\ref{fig:model_marmousi}(d) shows a plot of Marmousi model.\\
+Fig.~\ref{fig:model_marmousi}(d) shows a plot of Marmousi model.

 Initially we used the U-Nets trained with the original data-set proposed in \ref{sec:models}, here named as Set 1.
-The U-Net architecture chose in this case was the original with kernel size equal to twelve.
+The U-Net architecture chosen in this case was the original with kernel size equal to twelve.
 The initial model used in the flow is plotted in Fig.~\ref{fig:model_marmousi}(a), and the final prediction obtained is plotted in Fig.~\ref{fig:model_marmousi}(b), with the correspondent velocity profiles in Fig.~\ref{fig:log_marmousi}(a).
 Despite a considerable increasing of complexity when compared with the initial model, we observed that the predicted model did not account for high contrast layers, specially the ones which presents low-velocity, what can be confirmed by analysing the velocity profiles in Fig.~\ref{fig:log_marmousi}(a).
-Besides, it presented poor predictions in the central portion of the model, which is partially expected since this is the most structural challenge portion of the model, but even the velocity trend is misrepresented.
+Besides, it presented poor predictions in the central portion of the model, specially in recovering appropriately the faults, even for the shallow zone.
+Inaccuracies in this zone are partially expected since this is the most structural challenge portion of the model, but even the velocity trend is misrepresented.
+Thus we investigated further improvements in our method to better recover the Marmousi model.